franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

+**You should also be aware that carousels in general can often cause usability and accessibility challenges.**
+For performance reasons, carousels must be manually initialized using the carousel constructor method.
+Without initialization, some of the event listeners (specifically, the events needed touch/swipe support) will not be registered until a user has explicitly activated a control or indicator.
+The only exception are autoplaying carousels with the data-bs-ride="carousel" attribute as these are initialized automatically on page load.If you’re using autoplaying carousels with the data attribute, don’t explicitly initialize the same carousels with the constructor method.

 - Modify the messages HTML and style to display the 'read' icon and the hour from the date.
 - Make it so when a message gets updated or deleted, the other user will be able to see the message edition.
   - When the message is updated or deleted, IT MUST reload the chat for both